alanyuma/waedd-material-design/README.md

 ### Setup API authorization

-**API KEYS ARE REQUIRED TO USE THIS.** There is more on this in the pybls module docs.
-However, the easiest way to do this is to go to the [BLS Website](https://www.bls.gov/developers/home.htm) and select `registration`.
+**API KEYS ARE REQUIRED TO USE THIS.** These are mainly for the bls-data and the bea-data packages to work correctly.
+Follow the instructions below or go to the README for each package to get more information.
+- **BLS** = Go to the [BLS Website](https://www.bls.gov/developers/home.htm) and select `registration`.
 Here you can signup for an API key which will allow you to make more API calls.
 This API key **must** be set as an environment variable.
 The key will be emailed to you, once you receive it, set the environment variable in your terminal as follows:

 Windows:
 ```psh